jamad/jamad/test.md

-markdown test under the repository
+markdown test under the special repository like jamad/jamad